-As many know, the oil and gas industries dominate the state’s economy with more than $100 billion brought in every year through extraction.
-Texas is actually the number one energy producer in the US.
-The state’s unemployment rate is also under 4% and slightly better than the national average.
+As many know, the oil and gas industries dominate the state’s economy with more than $100 billion brought in every year through extraction, making Texas the number one energy producer in the US.
+The state’s unemployment rate is also 4.3%; slightly more than the national average.

-A number of both public and privately-held companies are headquartered in Texas, including such recognizable businesses as ExxonMobile, Phillips 66, Valero, AT&T, Sysco, Halliburton, and American Airlines.
+A number of both public and privately held companies are headquartered in Texas, including such recognizable businesses as ExxonMobil, Phillips 66, Valero, AT&T, Sysco, Halliburton, and American Airlines.

 Job Stats (Civilian Labor Force, Employment, Unemployment)